-Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
-The Company's approach for managing liquidity is to ensure as far as possible that it will always have sufficient liquidity to meet its liabilities when due, under normal and stressed conditions, without incurring unacceptable losses or risking damages to the Company's reputation.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial flabilities that are settled by delivering cash or Liquidity risk is the risk that the Company will encounter uniculty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+The Company's approach for managing liquidity is to ensure as far as possible that it will always have sufficient liquidity to meet its flabilities when due, under normal and stressed conditions, without incurring unacceptable losses or risking damages to the company's reputation.
 Typically the Company ensures that it has sufficient cash on demand to meet expected operational expenses, servicing of financial obligations.